base/base/docs/specs/protocol/holocene/exec-engine.md

 - If, before Holocene activation, `eip1559Parameters` in the `PayloadAttributesV3` is non-null, the attributes are to be considered invalid by the engine.
 - At and after Holocene activation:
-  - if `eip1559Parameters` in the `PayloadAttributesV3` is null, the attributes are to be considered invalid by the engine.
+  - if `eip1559Params` in the `PayloadAttributesV3` is null, the attributes are to be considered invalid by the engine.
+  - if `eip1559Params`' `denominator` is `0`, the attributes are to be considered invalid by the engine.
   - if `parent_header.nonce` is zero, the [canyon base fee parameter constants](../exec-engine.md#1559-parameters) are used for the block's base fee parameters.
   - if `parent_header.nonce` is non-zero, the EIP-1559 parameters encoded within the parent header's `nonce` field are